-To access Signal, first click on Analysis, then click on Signal in the right part of a Mixpanel project.
+To access Signal, first click Analysis, then click Signal in the right part of a Mixpanel project.

-By default, Mixpanel will build a query to show how your top 50 events correlate with 2nd week retention in the last quarter for any users.
-This translates to, “How do the top events correlate with two week retention in the last quarter for any users?"
+By default, Mixpanel will build a query to show how your top 50 events correlate with 2nd week retention in the last quarter for all users.
+This translates to, “How do the top events correlate with two week retention in the last quarter for all users?"

 Build a New Query